-Data · Analytics · elfware
+Data · Forecasting & Planning · elfware

 Key Takeaways

-• Analytics modules like Relex and Board require deep transactional history, not just master data.
+- Forecasting and planning platforms like Relex and Board require deep transactional history, not just master data.

-• Progressive history builds loop week-by-week, loading only what each week needs, instead of replicating entire warehouses to staging.
+- Progressive history builds loop week-by-week, loading only what each week needs, instead of replicating entire warehouses to staging.

-• Cross-week datasets are loaded once at first relevance and retained until no longer needed.
+- Cross-week datasets are loaded once at first relevance and retained until no longer needed.

-• Two modes: iterate fast with 1-2 weeks during development, then append one new week per cycle once mappings stabilise.
+- Two modes: iterate fast with 1-2 weeks during development, then append one new week per cycle once mappings stabilise.

-• Validation and reconciliation act as hard gates per week, isolating defects early and building a robust audit trail.
+- Validation and reconciliation act as hard gates per week, isolating defects early and building a robust audit trail.

 "The staging environment becomes a warehouse in its own right.
 And every iteration cycle re-processes history that was already correct, burning time and infrastructure cost for no incremental value."